 What is bay leaf butter?

 Bay leaf butter (for this Bay Leaf Butter Bread!) is butter that has been slowly steeped with bay leaves, then gently brought up to a brown butter level of toastiness.
-It captures all that earthy, peppery flavor of a bay leaf, and concentrates it into your butter, which in turn, concentrates it into the bread.
+It captures all that earthy, peppery flavor of a bay leaf, and concentrates it into your butter.
+In this updated version of the recipe, I like to make a small amount of this steeped butter and use it in lieu of egg wash.

 FAQ